Sentiment Analysis Report

 Unreturned Equipment

 BPO companies distributed laptops, monitors, headsets, chairs.
-Reports circulated of resigned employees selling company laptops on Facebook Marketplace and Carousell PH — some pawned.
+Reports circulated of resigned employees selling company laptops on Facebook Marketplace and Carousell PH.

 👻